Non-Archimedean Whitney stratifications

+We start by fixing a basic language $\LHen$ for valued fields and a corresponding theory $\THen$.
+In almost all of the article, we only care about the language up to interdefinability; however, we will have to be precise about the sorts of the language.
+We use the notation introduced in Subsections~\ref{subsect:notn} and \ref{subsect:RVlin}.

-\begin{defn} \begin{enumerate} \item Let $\LHen$ be the language consisting of one sort $K$ for the valued field with the ring language and all sorts $\RV\eq$.
-More precisely, by $\RV\eq$, we mean the sort $\RV$ (defined above) with the map $\rv\colon K \to \RV$, and for each $\emptyset$-definable $X \subseteq \RV^k$ and each $\emptyset$-definable equivalence relation on $X$, a sort $X/\mathord{\sim}$ and the canonical map $X \surject X/\mathord{\sim}$. \item We will call $K$ the \emph{main sort} and $\RV\eq$ the \emph{auxiliary sorts}.
-By an \emph{auxiliary set/element}, we will mean a subset/element of an auxiliary sort. \item Let $\THen$ be the theory of Henselian valued fields of equi-characteristic $0$ in the language $\LHen$. \end{enumerate} \end{defn}
+\begin{defn} \begin{enumerate} \item Let $\LHen$ be the language consisting of one sort $K$ for the valued field with the ring language, all sorts $\RV\eq$ with the corresponding canonical maps between them, and the map $\rvi\colon K \to \RV$.
+More precisely, the sorts of $\RV\eq$ are all sets of the form $X/\mathord{\sim}$, where $X \subseteq \RV^k$ is $\emptyset$-definable and $\sim$ is a $\emptyset$-definable equivalence relation on $X$, and the corresponding canonical map is $X \surject X/\mathord{\sim}$. \item We call $\RV\eq$ the \emph{auxiliary sorts}.
+By an \emph{auxiliary set} resp.\ \emph{element}, we mean a subset resp.\ element of an auxiliary sort. \item Let $\THen$ be the theory of Henselian valued fields of equi-characteristic $0$ in the language $\LHen$. \end{enumerate} \end{defn}

 Notationally, we will often treat $\RV\eq$ as the union of all auxiliary sorts.
 In particular, by a ``definable map $\chi \colon K^n \to \RV\eq$'', we mean a definable map whose target is an arbitrary auxiliary sort (and similarly for definable sets $Q \subseteq \RV\eq$).